andreapavoni/andreapavoni.github.io/_posts/2013-08-20-a-rails-4-tutorial-application-for-beginners.md

 When you install rails, it comes with a bunch of other libraries and/or command line tools.
 The main one is `rails`.
 For now, we'll use it to generate the initial skeleton:

+{% highlight sh %}
-`rails new bookmarks -T -d sqlite3 -B`
+rails new bookmarks -T -d sqlite3 -B
+{% endhighlight %}

 I've also passed some arguments to the command: